classicdevops/cld/README.md

 - currently 2 roles are available, admin - unlimited access to all CLD components and modules, and user - customizable access to servers, server groups, utilities and modules.
 - the console output of all connections to the system's servers is logged into the session log, it is possible to track what the user performed, as well as what he saw in the console at any time in any session, the ability to view current sessions is also available, this allows you to see on the screen the same thing that he sees user, for example it can be useful for L3/L2 engineers to help L2/L1 engineers with technical questions.

-Thus, the main priorities of CLD are the safety of users and maintained servers, unprecedented transparency of the work of engineers, increasing the efficiency of personnel, as well as automation of processes and work scenarios.
+Thus, the main priorities of CLD are the safety of users and maintained servers, unprecedented transparency work of engineers, increasing the efficiency of personnel, as well as automation of processes and work scenarios.

 # Modular system
 The internal structure of the CLD includes a system of modules that allows you to significantly expand the basic functionality and provide the ability to quickly integrate with external services.
 Below is a list and brief description of several modules that are included in the CLD: